bat/bat/INSTALL.md

     CUBACORES=1

-The recommended way to get Cuba is to run configure BAT with the option
+The recommended way to get Cuba is to configure BAT with the option

     --with-cuba=download

-This will download a compatible version of Cuba to the local subdirectory `external/cuba-VERSION`, compile it and configure BAT to use it.
+This will download a compatible version of Cuba to the local subdirectory `external/cuba-VERSION`, compile it, and configure BAT to use it.

 If you want to compile Cuba manually, make sure it is built with position-independent code: